Language and Page Formatting Options

 Chapter 1.
 Open Virtual Network (OVN)

 Open Virtual Network (OVN) is an Open vSwitch-based software-defined networking (SDN) solution for supplying network services to instances.
-OVN provides platform-agnostic support for the full OpenStack Networking API.
-OVN allows you to programmatically connect groups of guest instances into private L2 and L3 networks.
+OVN provides platform-neutral support for the full OpenStack Networking API.
+With OVN, you can programatically connect groups of guest instances into private L2 and L3 networks.
 OVN uses a standard approach to virtual networking that is capable of extending to other Red Hat platforms and solutions.

 The minimum OVS version required is OVS 2.9.